Stories and Funding Appeals that may sadden and also inspire you.

 To date, this has been the group's largest cat rescue.

-the pound and not just dropped in the bush, riddled with fleas and ringworm.
-The tabby had lesions everywhere and missing fur on his
+I picked up these four babies dumped at the pound.
+I'm glad they were at the pound and not just dropped in the bush, riddled with fleas and ringworm.
+The tabby had lesions everywhere and missing fur on his feet.
+They were underweight, had urine scolding from peeing on themselves, and were covered in dirt.

 The photos don't do their condition justice.
 They're pink in the bathing photos because of all the flea dirt, which is, of course, flea poo, so dried blood.